t2-project/documentation/source/microservices/deploy.rst

 And open `<http://localhost:8086>`__.

-| You can also skip the UI and access the service via the Swagger-UI.
+| You can also skip the UI and access the service via Swagger-UI.
-| To do that, forward the service, as an example :file:`uibackend-cs`:
+| To do that, forward the port of your target service, as an example :file:`uibackend-cs`:

 .. code-block:: shell